ChenchengLiang/DragonLi/README.md

 ### Note
-This demo is used to show the training process, so it only contain a few word equations for traaining and validation and they are the same set of problems.
-The trained models that used in the evaluation shown in the paper can be found in the folder experimental_results_tables
+This demo provides a small set of word equations for both training and validation (the same set of problems is used for both).
+For the fully trained models used in the paper's evaluation, see the experimental_results_tables/eval_data_GNN/*/*/model/*/artifacts directory